 To hang the bird feeders, I use the loop in the twine and place it over a tree or large bush branch.

-Note: These bird feeders and be refilled.
+Note: These bird feeders will be refilled.

 You Might Also Enjoy These Posts: